97Cweb/TLC5940-Nano-33/README.md

 # TLC5940-Nano-33
 Arduino library for Arduino Nano 33.
+Based originally off of Paul Stoffregen's library found at https://github.com/PaulStoffregen/Tlc5940

 Incomplete: to be used as reference only.
 It does work, but only in the specific case